 Crassula volkensii subsp. volkensii, Crassula galunkensis

 Crassula volkensii is a succulent shrub with a more or less decumbent growth habit.
 It grows up to 6 inches (15 cm) tall.
 The small leaves are green, sometimes with scattered dark dots on the underside.
-They are up to 1.2 inch (3 cm) long and up to 0.6 inch (1.5 cm) wide.
-It blooms with tiny white flowers at the end of the branches, in early spring.
+They are up to 1.2 inches (3 cm) long and up to 0.6 inches (1.5 cm) wide.
+It blooms with tiny white flowers at the end of the branches in early spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal.
 So err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.